tranhelen/tranhelen/_posts/2019-06-11-confidenceisntenough.md

 layout: post
 title: Confidence Isn't Enough
 date: 2019-06-11
-excerpt: Have you ever been told, "Just have some confidence" or some version of "fake it 'till you make it"?
+excerpt: Have you ever been told, "just have some confidence" or some version of "fake it 'till you make it"?
 I didn't question this phrase for a long time however something has popped up in my...
 ---

-Have you ever been told, "_Just have some confidence_"?
+Have you ever been told, "_just have some confidence_"?
 I didn't question this phrase for a long time.
 Something has popped up in my teaching, my career, and my studies, though, worth recognition: you can't just _have_ confidence.
 It's not something you take–especially from thin air.
 A perscription without an outcome.

 The best way to illustrate my point is by directing you to someone else: Sophia Chang.
 She's a very popular artist but is new to me: